jeremypedersen/coding-notes/notes/cv.md

 As for **sharing the resulting models** it seems [Thingiverse](https://www.thingiverse.com/) is the go-to for 3D printing, and [Sketchfab](https://sketchfab.com) for general 3D models.

+Apparently [Three.js](https://threejs.org/examples/#webgl_animation_keyframes) can also display reconstructions, up to and including animation!

 ## Panoramas

 - [Hugin](https://hugin.sourceforge.io/), which appears to be the leading open source toolkit for making panoramic images, and is based on [Panorama tools](https://panotools.sourceforge.net/).
 Both seem to be working just fine but are quite old and seem to mostly just be receiving maintenance updates.
 The releases on the Hugin site indicate that no major new features are being added, but the software is being actively maintained.